 Shanghai International Energy Exchange

-The Shanghai International Energy Exchange (INE) has been established to provide traders, both in China and internationally, a trading platform for energy derivatives.
+The Shanghai International Energy Exchange (INE) is an international trading exchange that is jointly established by the Shanghai Futures Exchange and other relevant entities, to provide traders in China and internationally, a platform for energy derivatives.
 This allows investors, producers, and consumers an exciting avenue for risk management as well as speculation to take directional opportunities.

 Businesses and individuals can now access mainland China’s energy markets to trade a variety of energy products and commodities including copper, crude oil and rubber.